-- Countrywide Financial Corporation and Countrywide Home Loans in connection with a FIRREA and False Claims Act case filed against Bank of America and Countrywide in connection with the sale of mortgage loans to Fannie Mae and Freddie Mac.
+- Countrywide Financial Corporation and Countrywide Home Loans in connection with a FIRREA and False Claims Act case filed against a major bank in connection with the sale of mortgage loans to Fannie Mae and Freddie Mac.
 The trial judge called Mr. Strassberg’s examination of a witness “a model of how I would hope the examination and cross-examination and testimony will be conducted,” noting that Mr. Strassberg’s questions were “by and large models of clarity and simplicity.”
 He suggested to the parties: “if you want to have a model in mind of what the Court would prefer to see, you've just seen such a model.”
 This was the first case to go to trial applying FIRREA to issues arising from the credit crisis, and, on appeal, the Second Circuit directed judgment be entered dismissing all claims against the defendants, resulting in a landmark victory for his clients.

 - Wegelin & Co., the world’s oldest private Swiss bank, in defending against criminal tax challenges from the DOJ, IRS and U.S. Attorney’s Office that the bank assisted U.S. clients in evading their tax obligations.

 - The audit committee of Puda Coal, Inc, a NYSE listed company, in conducting an investigation into allegations that several hundred million dollars of value was stolen from the company by its Chinese officers in connection with transactions involving the largest private equity fund in China, controlled by the Chinese government.
 Mr. Strassberg also represents the US members of the audit committee in connection with several related civil securities lawsuits.